 This Spanish Style Chicken Orzo is not only bursting with flavour, but is all made in one pot, making it THE perfect weeknight dinner!

 I really don’t do enough one pot meals on this blog and quite frankly I don’t know why.
 I hate washing up just as much as the next person.
-I guess this time round I just couldn’t face the dishes 😂 Any who, thank god I couldn’t, the result is beyond delicious.
+I guess this time around I just couldn’t face the dishes 😂 Anywho, thank god I couldn’t, the result is beyond delicious.
 Follow me…

 Chicken and orzo is a match made in heaven.
-If you’re bored of chicken and rice or chicken pasta, orzo is the perfect compromise.
-For this recipe we’ll be using bone in skin on chicken thighs.
-These work great because you get a gorgeous crispy skin, which works as a nice contrast to the soft orzo.
-Having the bone in also allows the chicken to cook through more evenly and arguably leaves it more tender.
+If you’re bored of chicken and rice, orzo is the perfect sub.
+For this recipe, we’ll be using boneless chicken thighs.
+These work great because they’re much more fatty than chicken breast.
+They’re also more difficult to overcook and dry out!

 - Olive Oil & Lemon Juice